nifey/ChatApplication-Client/README.md

 # ChatApplication Client

 This is a chat client application built using JavaFx and Java Nio.
-The Server application for this client can be found at [here](https://github.com/nifey/ChatApplication-Server).
+The Server application for this client can be found [here](https://github.com/nifey/ChatApplication-Server).

 ![Screenshot](https://github.com/nifey/ChatApplication-Client/blob/master/Screenshot.png)